natethegreat1989/100-days-of-code/log.md

 The Pragmatic Programmer

 **Thoughts**
 Remember that variables named within function are temporary, can be called something else outside the stack of the function.

+### Day 14: Oct 29, Tuesday

+**Today's Progress**:
+Importing functions and using them through python shell Messing around with if / else / elif.
+Nesting them within each other.
+Automate the Boring Stuff with Python - book
+Different modules avialable to help with web scraping, extracting html from web pages. - BeautifulSoup, Selenium

+**Thoughts**
+Learning fast, looking for projects that take less than 2-3 hours to build.
+Trying to get away from doing tutorials.
+Still difficult to design and impliment own ideas.
+Need to start spending a little more time with HTML and CSS.